Moving Companies in Korea that Speak English

 Hence, for our purposes, this list is based on the type of move you are making and who is paying for it.
 Obviously a domestic move doesn’t require the expertise that an international move does, and if the company is paying for it you may not require the same information that another company does.

-Moving to Korea – Someone Else is Paying
+Corporate Relocation to Korea – Someone Else is Paying

 The following companies can do everything for you; they move your stuff, they find your house, they get your kids a school and they’ll get you a Korean teacher – for the right price.
 They’re international, they’ll handle your move directly, and they’ll answer all your questions.
 There’s a good chance that even the people packing your valuables will speak English.
 If you want a stress-free international move and money is no object, then the following options are the way to go: